FireShredder24/dungeoneer/README.txt

 Please note that this game is WORK IN PROGRESS.

-Please note that this folder is a Mercurial repository committed in TortoiseHG(an upload to GitHub is a possibility, but the GitHub version will not be updated as regularly as the TortoiseHG version).

 Please note that "utils.h" is a C++ header file written by me and is covered under the license(it is also necessary to compile a modified version of Dungeoneer if need be).

 ------------------------